Specialist UK Telecoms, Data and Payments Regulation Lawyers

 The Operator’s Perspective

-Senior in-house roles at COLT and embedded general-counsel roles within operator-side businesses provide practical insight into how networks are built, where risks arise, how compliance is operationalised and how commercial and regulatory decisions are made inside carriers and infrastructure operators.
+Senior in-house roles at COLT and embedded general-counsel roles within industry-wide joint ventures and operator-side businesses provide practical insight into how businesses are run, where risks arise, how compliance is operationalised and how commercial and regulatory decisions are made inside carriers, fintechs and infrastructure operators.

 The Advisor’s Perspective

-Senior partnership roles at international law firms and current fractional General Counsel appointment at TOTSCo and UK Payments Initiative Limited provide a working understanding of how legal advice translates into commercial and regulatory decisions at board level.
+Senior partnership and management roles at international US and UK law firms in both London and Singapore provide a deep understanding of how high quality legal advice is delivered and translated into commercial and regulatory decisions at board level.

 This combination enables advice that is legally rigorous, commercially aligned and technically grounded.